Signs: When You Should Take Down a Tree

-Tree removal is a complex and possibly dangerous job.
-If a tree is dead or ill-healthed, or is in danger from falling down, then it might need to be removed to prevent damage to property and ensure safety.
-But how do you tell when a tree must be cut down?
-We’ll walk you through the warning signs to be looking for and help you decide whether it’s time to call in the experts.
+Tree removal is a complex and potentially dangerous task.
+If a tree has died or diseased or is at risk from falling down, then it may require removal in order to protect property and make sure that the tree is safe.
+How do you know when a tree must be cut down?
+This article will walk you through the warning signs to look out for and help you decide the right time to call in the professionals.

 Dead or dying trees

-One of the most obvious signs that a tree should be removed is if it’s dead or dying.
-Dead trees lack leaves and can have a lifeless appearance.
-If a tree doesn’t have leaves or any signs of new growth, it is likely dead.
-Additionally, the bark of a dead tree might be dry, cracked, or peeling.
+One of the most evident signs that a tree should be removed is if it is dead or dying.
+Dead trees are without leaves and may have a lifeless appearance.
+If a tree doesn’t have leaves or signs of growth, it’s likely dead.
+In addition, the bark of dead trees might be dry, cracked or peeling.

-Trees with diseases can pose a threat to other trees and plants in the area.
-The most common signs of disease for trees include the appearance of yellowing leaves, wilted branches, and mushroom growth at the base or the trunk.
-If you suspect that your tree is suffering from disease, it’s important to have it inspected by an arborist who is a professional.
+Diseased trees can pose a threat to the other plants and trees within the vicinity.
+The most common signs of disease in trees include dying leaves, wilted or yellowed branches, and mushroom growth at the base and the top.
+If you suspect your tree is suffering from disease, it’s important to get it checked by an arborist who is a professional.

 Leaning Trees